Returning to UNC

 - Photos/Stories/Blogs: Share your experiences!
 We want to see your photos!
 Every semester we hold the Globetrotter Photo Contest for students who have studied abroad.
 Win prizes.
 We always need volunteers for our pre-departure orientations.
 Remember how helpful these volunteers were before you went abroad?
 Pay it forward!

-Did you have a "buddy" at your host school?
+- International Ambassadors: Did you have a "buddy" at your host school?
 Do you want to help make an international student's experience at UNC dynamite?
+This program will connect you with an international student here on campus.
+You will show then how to thrive at UNC, in Colorado, and the U.S. Make international friends in Greeley.
 Sign up to be an International Ambassador at UNC.
-This program will connect you with an international student here on campus.
-You will show then how to thrive at UNC, in Colorado, and the U.S. Make international friends in Greeley!
-Apply Here.

-Planning on staying on campus when you return?
+- Residential Learning Community: Global Village Community: Planning on staying on campus when you return?
 Not able to just sign a 6-month lease?
 Then, live in the coolest residential learning community at UNC.
-Ubuntu is focused on international living and exploring college experiences with a global lens.
+Global Village is focused on international living and exploring college experiences with a global lens.
 Students have the opportunity to live with domestic and international students interested in studying abroad.
 Students explore culture through food exchanges and create connections that last a lifetime.
-Learn more.
+Learn more about Global Village.

-UNC has over 100 clubs on campus that cover the gamut of student interests.
-Check out some of the cultural clubs like African Culture Club, Brasilian Student International Club, Chinese Cultural Club, First Nations, French Club, German Club, the Hawaii Clubs, Saudi Club, among many others.
-Learn more.
+- UNC Clubs: UNC has over 100 clubs on campus that cover the gamut of student interests.
+Check out some of the cultural clubs like African Culture Club, Brazilian Student International Club, Chinese Cultural Club, First Nations, French Club, German Club, the Hawaii Clubs, Saudi Club, among many others.

 UNC Career Services